kgarcia-snhu/kgarcia-snhu.github.io/Artifact 1_Thermostat gpiointerrupt/README.md

 Note: GPIO interrupts are cleared prior to invoking callbacks. / void gpioButtonFxn1(uint_least8_t index) { / Toggle a temperature setpoint for LED params */ Button1_Flag = 1; }
 // Temperature variables int16_t setpoint; // Desired Temperature set by buttons to increase or decrease value (UART simulation sent to server via wifi using terminal on Com3 port) int16_t temperature; // Sensor Temperature located on Launchpad near WIFI logo, small square chip TMP006 (via I2C) int8_t heat; // Indicates a 0 or 1, 0 = Heater and Temperature Light is off, 1 = Heater and Temperature Light are on (via GPIO and interrupt)

-What did you do particularly well?
-I struggled from the very beginning of the course, trying to work with the examples from the book to then utilize the skills gained from the examples and into the project using the CC3220S Launchpad.
-I believe that early on I did well with designing a state machine diagram and performing the input-output exercises.
-Once I finally grasped the concepts and methods it became easier to implement state machines in code to perform actions.

-Where could you improve?
-I could improve on the syntax language of C to better structure code and readability.
-I find that my code uses more explanations as I learn to develop, this may need to be cleaned up at a later time to not cause confusion with all of my code comments.

 What tools and/or resources are you adding to your support network?
 I've been using digit, geeksforgeeks, tutorialspoint, SEI Cert, Barrgroup, w3schools, scientific research, and The Coding Lib

   https://www.digit.in/technology-guides/fasttrack-to-embedded-systems/what-are-embedded-systems.html